-The UMMC Biobank supports translational and clinical research in addition to serving as the tissue bank core of the Cancer Institute.
-The biobank began with a focus on cancer- related surgery specimens and in 2013 expanded blood and tissue/organ collections to other areas including the transplant, gastrointestinal, congenital heart disease, COVID 19 (adult and pediatric), and HIV clinics in addition to providing support to the clinical trials.
+The UMMC Biobank was established to support translational and clinical research in addition to serving as the tissue bank core for the Cancer Center and Research Institute.
+The biobank began with a focus on all cancer-related surgery specimens.
+In 2013 biobank operations expanded blood and tissue/organ collections to other areas including transplant, congenital heart disease, adult cardiac, COVID 19 (adult and pediatric), and obesity, in addition to providing the customized support to various (adult and pediatric) clinical trials and clinical research studies at UMMC.